JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/kubernetes_deploy/index.md

 For your information, if your system has less resources than try to decrease the number of replicas instead of running 8 replicas trying running with 1 or 2.

-As you can see almost all the applications are running except ecommerce which has 3 pending pods and the reason behind this is insufficient cpu and our system is running on low resources, So I am going to decrease the number of replicas for both codebase and nginx.
+As you can see almost all the applications are running except ecommerce which has 3 pending pods and the reason behind this is insufficient cpu and our system is running on low resources.
+So I am going to decrease the number of replicas for both codebase and nginx.

 ![step38](./steps/step38.png)